sudosoph/docs/content/getting-started/_index.md

 ### Signing up

 The Section sign up process is currently hidden from the general public.
-We believe that by engaging our Customer Reliability Engineers directly, you'll have a better experiance with the product and achieve better outcomes.
+We believe that by engaging our Customer Reliability Engineers directly, you'll have a better experience with the product and achieve better outcomes.

 Please email us on the contact form and an engineer will reach out to you directly: https://www.section.io/contact-us/